kito-m/esign-api-sample-nodejs/README.md

 - You will first need to [sign up for an API developer account](https://docubee.app/signup?source=eSigApi) with Docubee and retrieve your API key.

-- Within the code of `example-email.js` and `example-link.js` in the `root` folder insert the API key you received after creating your account  in the `apiKey` variable within each page.

-- You will need to install use `npm install` to install the projects dependencies.
+- In the root folder, you can set your API key in one of two ways:
+    - Directly in the code: In example-email.js and example-link.js, assign your API key to the apiKey variable.
+    - As an environment variable: Set the key as YOUR_API_TOKEN.

 ## Samples